Ayush0Chaudhary/flutter_network_package/README.md

 1. AI based Error reporting
 2. Hoffmann Compression of post body
 3. Removal to keys from JSON to reduce size.
+4. UI for DEV mode to show Loading popup when url is being loaded.

 1. AI-based Error Reporting: